Types of welding: applications, advantages, and disadvantages

-Welding is a fabrication process where two or more parts are fused together by the use of heat, pressure, or both, forming a join as the parts cool.
+Welding is a fabrication process where two or more parts are fused together by the use of heat, pressure, or both, forming a joint as the parts cool.
 Welding is usually used on metals and thermoplastics but can also be used on wood.

 1. Arc welding is a very widespread form of welding

 As the name suggests, arc welding uses an electric arc to melt materials before joining them together.
-A power supply is used to create an electric arc is between an electrode (which can be either consumable or non-consumable) and the base metal to melt the metals at the point of contact.
+A power supply is used to create an electric arc between an electrode (which can be either consumable or non-consumable) and the base metal to melt the metals at the point of contact.

 The welding area is usually protected by some type of shielding gas, vapor, or slag.
 This is because the atmospheric air can interact with the weld pool and cause oxidation.